Why does a thriving business need an e-commerce store?

-Amazon came into India because it is possibly one the world’s largest retail market.
+Amazon came into India because it is possibly one of the world’s largest retail market.
 The potential is unbound.

 Just imagine if you, as a small retail store, could tap into this market.
 Combine an effective e-commerce store with an effective third party logistics provider and you can do just that.
 You can effectively sell your products to all of India just from a small shop.
-And in the long term you could even forge relationships with international shippers to sell your products worldwide.
-With an e-commerce store you gain access to literally the world.
+And in the long term, you could even forge relationships with international shippers to sell your products worldwide.
+With an e-commerce store, you gain access to literally the world.
 How you capitalize on that access depends upon you.

 By gaining greater access not only can you raise revenues but also reduce risks.
 A shop operating in one market is heavily dependent on the financial mood existing in that market.
 So slowdowns in business can really hurt a traditional retailer.
-But if you are selling in more than one market, a slowdown in one market can be offset by better performing markets elsewhere.
+But if you are selling in more than one market, a slowdown in one market can be offset by better-performing markets elsewhere.

 5. It provides you with concrete information

 Many retailers often think of taking the risk of opening a new branch elsewhere.
-However this decision is quite risky and effective market research is very hard to come by.
+However, this decision is quite risky and effective market research is very hard to come by.

-But with an e-commerce store you get a huge amount of data.
+But with an e-commerce store, you get a huge amount of data.
 You can analyze the data to find out where most of your sales are coming from.
 You can even get in touch with your customers yourself and conduct your own market research.
 Thus you will know exactly where you should open a second branch for expanding your operations.